Land Girls (TV series): Broadcasting

 The first series consisted of five episodes lasting 45 minutes, which were broadcast across five days on BBC One beginning from 7 September 2009.
 The series was also available on BBC HD and the BBC iPlayer.
 Land Girls was given an early evening time slot of 5.15pm and it was later repeated on Sunday evenings.
 Land Girls made its debut in Canada on 6 June 2010 on the Sundance Channel.

 The second series of Land Girls began airing on 17 January 2011.
 The new series was once again made up of five 45-minute episodes and simulcast in HD on the BBC HD channel.
 On 19 January 2011, it was announced that Land Girls had been sold to Sundance Channel Global, which covers France, Benelux, Asia and Eastern Europe.
 The series will also be shown by the Australian Broadcasting Corporation, the Danish broadcasting corporation, DR, the Globosat television service in Brazil and the Finnish broadcasting company, YLE.
 The third series of Land Girls began airing on BBC One from 7 November 2011.

 From 18 January 2012, series one of Land Girls was broadcast on Yesterday.
-The series is set to be repeated on BBC One from 7 September 2020, due to the lack of episodes of Doctors as a result of the impact of the COVID-19 pandemic on television.
+The series was repeated on BBC One in September 2020, due to the lack of episodes of Doctors as a result of the impact of the COVID-19 pandemic on television.